aragon/staking/README.md

 A Staking app with checkpointing (implementing ERC900 interface with history) and locking.

 ## Testing
-### Embark

-Currently this app is using Embark.
-You can use it to test with `npm run test`.

 ### Truffle

-To test using truffle you can run `npm run test:truffle`.
-This will first convert scripts into `test_truffle` folder.
+Currently this app is using Truffle.
+You can run tests with `npm test`.

 ###  Slither
 [Install slither](https://github.com/trailofbits/slither#how-to-install) and then: